nestauk/sg_covid_impact/reports/technical_report/4_results.md

 [@fig:tweets_last_tweet] shows that 64.2% of accounts tweeted in the last month of the dataset.
 There is a hint of a small spike in more users stopping tweeting in March and April of 2020 when Covid-19 first impacted businesses; however a similar spike happens in 2019 so this could just be a coincidence.

+#### c.
+Evolution of activity by keyword

 <div class=altair s3_path="tweets_open_close_norm.json" static_path="tweets_open_close_norm.png" id="fig:tweets_open_close_norm"> Relative frequency of "open" or "close" being contained in a tweet's text when compared to the same week in the previous year
 </div>

 [@fig:tweets_open_close_norm] shows a large, sharp spike in tweets containing "close" in the middle of March 2020 when the country first went into lockdown.
-Half as many tweets mentioned "close" in the week of April 15; however this was due to an increase in tweets mentioning "close" in Easter 2019, rather than an effect from April 2020.
+Half as many tweets mentioned "close" in the week of April 15 2020 when compared to the equivalent week in 2019; however this was due to an increase in tweets mentioning "close" in Easter 2019 which occurred within this week, therefore this effect should be ignored when interpreting the potential effects of Covid-19.
 There is a large but wider peak in tweets containing "open" in June and July 2020, when restrictions were due to be lifted.
 From October 2020, the number of tweets mentioning "close" rose again as more restrictions were imposed.
 There is an anomalous peak in tweets mentioning "close" in mid-February that would merit further investigation in future.

-<div class=altair s3_path="tweet_section_stack_terms.json" static_path="tweet_section_stack_terms.png" id="fig:tweet_section_stack_terms">Proportion of a weeks tweets (across all SIC sections) mentioning various terms, plotted by SIC section
+<div class=altair s3_path="tweet_section_stack_terms.json" static_path="tweet_section_stack_terms.png" id="fig:tweet_section_stack_terms" height="95%" >Proportion of a week's tweets (across all SIC sections) mentioning various terms, plotted by SIC section
 </div>

-[@fig:tweet_section_stack_terms] shows the proportion of a weeks tweets mentioning various terms, plotted by SIC section.
+[@fig:tweet_section_stack_terms] shows the proportion of a week's tweets mentioning various terms, plotted by SIC section.
 "Brexit" is included in these terms to check whether terms may be correlated with Brexit uncertainty and disruption.
 For example, *Transportation And Storage* businesses begin tweeting about delays in August 2020;
  however this could have been due to Covid-19 or Brexit.